 Wandering Sounds and Images

-In 2023/2024 I am participating in a seminar hosted by MIRE motion picture lab in Nantes, France.
+In 2023/2024 I participated in a seminar hosted by MIRE motion picture lab in Nantes, France.
 Wandering Sounds and Images is a research and creative seminar surrounding portable technologies of analog film projection, sound diffusion and motion picture processing.
-We will convene in Nantes 3 times to develop open-source tools for film-making and expanded cinema performance with a special focus on off-grid nomadic production.
+We convened in France 3 times to develop open-source tools for film-making and expanded cinema performance with a special focus on off-grid nomadic production.
 The results will be handed over to other artists during residencies at MIRE and shared with artist-run motion picture labs in the SPECTRAL network and around the world.

 The other participants: Estelle Chaigne, Karan Talwar, Alex MacKenzie, Marc Simonart, Loïc Verdillon, Marjorie Leberre, Guillermo Tellechea, Stefan Voglsinger, Luci Schneider, Pierre Signolat, Antoine Capet, and MIRE coordinators Aurélie Percevault, Mariane Moula, and Élodie Ferré.